LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Related Work

-Recent advances in neural network architectures have had a tremendous impact in refining the extracted features for lane detection tasks.
+Recent advances in neural network architectures have exhibited a tremendous impact on refining the extracted features for lane detection tasks.
 The fine-tuning step of traditional methods in ROI generation, filtering and tracking has been solved by the use of neural networks.
 The deep neural networks formalize the lane detection problem as a semantic segmentation task.
-The vanishing-point-guided network (VPGNet) is guided by vanishing points for road and lane marking detection \cite{Lee2017}. \cite{Wang2018} proposed LaneNet, which performs detection in two stages: i) lane edge proposal generation and ii) lane localization.
-PolyLaneNet uses a front-facing camera for lane detection by generating the polynomials for each lane in the image via deep polynomial regression \cite{Tabelini2020}.
+The vanishing point guided network (VPGNet) is guided by vanishing points for road and lane marking detection \cite{Lee2017}. \cite{Wang2018} proposed LaneNet, which performs detection in two stages: i) lane edge proposal generation and ii) lane localization.
+PolyLaneNet uses a front-facing camera for lane detection by generating the polynomials for each lane in the image via deep polynomial regression \cite{Tabelini2020}\cite{koy}.
 In \cite{Qin2020}, the authors formulated lane detection as a row-based selection problem using global features.
-The use of row-based selection has reduced the computation cost of lane detection tasks.
+The use of row-based selection has reduced the computational cost of lane detection tasks.
 Moreover, the self-attention distillation (SAD) approach is also used in lane detection tasks that allow model self-learning with any additional labels \cite{Hou2019}. \cite{Pizzati2019} used two cascaded neural networks in an end-to-end lane detection system. \cite{you2021} proposed a lane line detection technique.
 The network consists of two parts.
 First, a simple module follows an encoder-decoder architecture that learns features and predicts reasonable lanes.
 To handle more complex scenes, a second multitarget segmentation module is developed based on Wasserstein generative adversarial network (GAN).